billsix/cprogrammingbook/doc/01-Intro.rst

 to a C program by the pair of characters /\*, which must not have a space between them.
 From then on, everything found up to and including the pair of characters \*/ is gobbled up and the whole lot is replaced by a single space.
-In Old C, this was not the case.
+Before the C89 standard, this was not the case.
 The rule used to be that comment could occur anywhere that space could occur: the rule is now that comment is space.
 The significance of the change is minor and eventually becomes apparent in :ref:`preprocessor`